joequant/sptrader/README.md

-Modules in directories other than strategy are Copyright (c) 2016 Bitquant Research Laboratories (Asia) Limited Released under the GPLv3+ license
+Most modules in directories other than strategy are Copyright (c) 2016 Bitquant Research Laboratories (Asia) Limited Released under the GPLv3+ license